angeldgm/ollama-excel/README.md

 - In Excel, open a spreadsheet and press `Alt+F11`
 - Paste the content from `ollamaExcel.txt`, from this repository, and save changes

+## Plugin
+- If you want to make the script persist when you open a new Excel file, save the script as an Add-In, then enable it.

 ## Usage example
 - Enter in formula input: `=OllamaExcel("Who is the author of this book?", A1)`
 - First parameter is your question for the LLM